 - If you wanted me to write a letter, I could do that.

-Modal remoteness is also why the preterite is used in “I wish I knew what to write about“.
+Modal remoteness also explains why we use the preterite in sentences like “I wish I knew what to write about“.
 In this case, it is obligated by the verb “wish“, which by definition refers to something hypothetical.
-In general, though, the question of when these things are permissible or obligatory is beyond the scope of this series; I am simply trying to explain what they are.

 Sometimes if an outer clause uses the past tense or refers to events in the past, we use the past tense in an inner clause as well, even though the inner clause doesn’t actually refer to the past at all.
 This is called backshift.
 Consider these examples: